Date of Birth: 9th October 1988

 Trainer: Joe Gallagher

-It proves how right Scott was, when at the age of 15 he walked into the head teacher’s office at Elton High School, Bury and asked to be expelled so he could devote his life to boxing.Although teacher’s laughed when he asked to leave school, Scott’s request was granted on condition that he attended college on a part time basis to fit in with his boxing training.
+It proves how right Scott was, when at the age of 15 he walked into the head teacher’s office at Elton High School, Bury with his parents Kenny and Lyndsay, and asked to be expelled so he could devote his life to boxing.Although the teacher’s laughed when he asked to leave school, Scott’s request was granted on condition that he attended college on a part time basis to fit in with his boxing training.

-Scott’s parents Lindsay and Kenny took Scott to a Thai boxing gym when he was ten-years-old to help him build up his strength and to control his aggression.
+Scott’s parents took Scott to a Thai boxing gym when he was ten-years-old to help him build up his strength and to control his aggression.

 Back then, his dad believed that football would be his youngest son’s career path and he was on Burnley’s books until his 15th birthday, when he was released for being too small.

 It’s around this time that, Scott started boxing for Bury ABC where he was trained by Mick Jelley.
 He had the boxing bug from the moment he won his first amateur contest.

 He didn’t completely neglect his roots and still enjoyed working with his Thai boxing coach Darren Phillips.

 His family insisted that Scott worked and his dad found him a job sweeping the floor at the factory where he worked.
 It gave him a motto that has remained etched ever since, “Train hard and you will never have to work in a factory.”

 His amateur boxing career lasted just three years, but Scott still managed to win a Junior ABA championship, represent England and win a hotly contested multi-nations tournament in Ireland.

 Towards the end of his amateur career, Scott was already training with professionals at Brian Hughes renowned gym in the Collyhurst area of Manchester and the transition to the paid ranks ran smoothly.